 County leadership approved making the county guarantor on certain Kitsap County Consolidated Housing Authority (now Housing Kitsap) loans back in 2005 totaling approximately \$57 million.
 The County assumed \$40.52 million of this debt in 2009 as Housing Kitsap was near collapse and unable to meet these obligations.
 In order to pay off this debt the County issued Limited Tax Obligation General Obligation bonds and a Bond Anticipation Note.
 To pay off these bond issues, the County gained the right to direct and manage the sale of specific property of Housing Kitsap to pay off this debt.
-As of December 31, 2012, the total issued for these bond issues was \$44.12 million with pledged property sales plus property transferred to Kitsap County totaling \$27.21.
-The County issued General Obligation refunding bonds to retire the remaining balance of these bonds in April of 2013.
+As of December 31, 2013 the total issued for these bond issues was \$44.34 million with pledged property sales totaling \$27.31.
+The County issued General Obligation refunding bonds to retire the remaining balance of these bonds in 2013.